bglindner/SourceApp/README.md

 SourceApp is designed to automate all tasks necessary to detect and quantify fecal signal in metagenomes collected from the water environment if users will simply provide gzipped copies of the raw reads in FASTQ format.
 SourceApp requires a database of reference genomes with known source-associations.
 Consequently, a database was developed in parallel with this software through systematic literature review and details on obtaining it are available below (Graham et al, _in prep_).

 SourceApp reports metrics akin to prokaryotic cell fraction and has been benchmarked in laboratory trials.
 SourceApp was found to perform best when fecal signal is relatively fresh and when the user is able to provide supplementary reference genomes to bolster SourceApp's default genomic reference database.
-De novo databases can be constructed by the user using sourceapp_build.py and then supplied here to SourceApp in place of the default database.
+De novo databases can be constructed by the user with `sourceapp_build.py` and then supplied here to SourceApp in place of the default database.

 For functional population proportioning in biological wastewater treatment datasets, see "WasteApp" -- the built envrionment extension of SourceApp's working principles (https://github.com/blindner6/WasteApp).